robjm16/sample_projects_and_articles/README.md

 The notebook includes extensive data exploration and preprocessing, including the use of predictive models to interpolate key missing values.

-LightGBM is the primary model used, with significant parameter tuning.
+LightGBM is the primary model used, with several rounds of parameter tuning.
 In addition, the notebook shows model stacking and prediction averaging using various base models (e.g., KNN, Random Forests).

 Here is the [link](https://www.kaggle.com/c/zillow-prize-1#description) to the Kaggle competition, with complete details on the competition and the core datasets.